MileHacker Logo

 Prominent Figures

-Chen Duxiu, a central figure within China's New Culture Movement and a co-founder of the Communist Party of China, formerly was a native of Anqing.
+Chen Duxiu, a central figure in China's New Culture Movement and a co-founder of the Communist Party of China, formerly was a native of Anqing.
 His contributions to modern Chinese thought and politics are honored, linking the city to early 20th-century movements.

 Anqing's ancient streets, temples, and museums offer tangible connections to its lengthy and storied journey through Chinese history.